Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 #### Identifiers

 When building data collection tools, no matter if they are paper or electronic, it is vitally important to make sure you are collecting unique identifiers [@kopper_survey_2021].
-Whether you have participants enter a unique identifier into a form or you link study ID to each form in some other way, it's important to not accidentally collect anonymous data.
+Whether you have participants enter a unique identifier into a form or you link study ID (see Section \@ref(track-ids)) to each form in some other way, it's important to not accidentally collect anonymous data.
 Without unique identifiers in your data, you will be unable to link data across time and forms.
 If possible, you want to avoid collecting names as unique identifiers for the following reasons [@mckenzie_falsehoods_2010]:

 - To protect confidentiality we want to use names as little as possible on forms
   - If they are used on forms, we want to remove them as soon as possible